 The plan proponent or the disbursing agent defined in the plan must file with the Clerk, and serve on the United States trustee, post-confirmation operating reports as required by United States Trustee Guidelines, showing all cash disbursements for each month after confirmation of the plan.

 The operating reports are due on the 20th day of the month after the month reported.
-The duty to file the monthly operating reports will cease upon the filing of an affidavit of substantial consummation.
+The duty to file the monthly operating reports will cease upon the filing of an affidavit of substantial consummation, unless the Court orders otherwise.

 The monthly operating report must disclose all disbursements by stating:

-the total amount of payments made in that month pursuant to the plan, with a subtotal of payments for each class defined in the plan, whether the total amount paid to each class is in compliance with the terms of the plan, whether the amount paid is less than the amount required by the plan, and whether there is a good faith dispute about the amount owed,
+the total amount of payments made in that month pursuant to the plan, with a subtotal of payments for each class defined in the plan, whether the total amount paid to each class is in compliance with the terms of the plan, whether the amount paid is less than the amount required by the plan, and whether there is a good faith dispute about the amount owed;

-the administrative expenses paid, and
+the administrative expenses paid; and

 the total amount of cash disbursements made in the ordinary course of the debtor’s ongoing operations (if any).

-Final Report Form.
+Final Report.

 The final report must be in the form of an affidavit and must include, but is not limited to, the following information: